 Dr. Jennifer L. Schulz, S.J.D., C.Med.

-Dr. Jennifer L. Schulz is an internationally recognized dispute resolution scholar and practicing mediator, having mediated hundreds of commercial and insurance disputes in Toronto and Winnipeg.
-She is an Associate Professor and former Associate Dean at the Faculty of Law, University of Manitoba.
-She was the first Canadian invited fellow at the Program on Negotiation at Harvard Law School, and she has been a Visiting Scholar at the Universities of Cambridge, London, Toronto, York, and British Columbia.
-Dr. Schulz is the recipient of the 2015 Lionel J. McGowan Award of Excellence in Dispute Resolution for her outstanding contribution to the development of alternative dispute resolution in Manitoba.
+Dr. Jennifer L. Schulz is a Professor at the Faculty of Law, University of Manitoba.
+She is an internationally recognized dispute resolution scholar and practicing mediator, having mediated hundreds of commercial and insurance disputes in Toronto and Winnipeg.
+Dr. Schulz was the first Canadian invited fellow at the Program on Negotiation at Harvard Law School, and she has been a Visiting Scholar at the Universities of Cambridge, London, Toronto, York, and British Columbia.
+She was the recipient of the 2015 Lionel J. McGowan Award of Excellence in Dispute Resolution for her outstanding contribution to the development of alternative dispute resolution in Manitoba.
 She is a federal and international dispute resolution research grant recipient, the author of many mediation publications, the co-editor of three books, and she served as the expert evaluator of the Province of Manitoba’s first automobile injury mediation program.
+Her newest book on mediation will be published in 2020.

 Martin Teplitsky, O.Ont., Q.C., L.S.M.
 (1941-2016)